Tune has TDs passing, rushing, No. 17 Houston beats Memphis

 Memphis: The Tigers closed within eight and had momentum, but could not finish, gaining 23 yards in the fourth quarter.
 Memphis finished 2 for 14 on third downs and 2 for 4 on fourth downs.

+“Our kids haven’t quit,” Silverfield said.
+“They’re fighting, they’re caring, they’re working.
+It’s just not showing in results, and that’s my job to figure out a way to get that done.”

 Houston: Marcus Jones had two interceptions, his fourth straight game with at least one pick.
-The Cougars were called for 11 penalties totaling 122 yards, including an unsportsmanlike conduct penalty on coach Dana Holgorsen.
+The Cougars were called for 11 penalties totaling 122 yards, including an unsportsmanlike conduct penalty on Holgorsen.
+He called the penalties “mind-blowing.”

 SCARY INJURY